 Now, I must admit that I am a huge fan of films by Robert Zemeckis.
 I mean, how could you not like Back to the Future, Forrest Gump and Castaway?
 But, with Flight, he takes the audience on a much darker path.
 The build-up to the crash is full of tension and captures the panic of the passengers in a terrifying way.
 There is a bold focus on the extreme addiction of the main character.
 Zemeckis confronts these brutal truths head-on and does it in a beautifully balanced way.
 Add to this, Alan Silvestris' amazing score and Flight is a movie masterclass from Zemeckis.

 It's fair to say, that Zemeckis gets this distinctly adult story across with impressive passion.
 But it is the exceptional performances from the cast that really hits home.
-Denzel Washington is incredible, playing Captain Whip Whitaker.
+Denzel Washington (The Equalizer) is incredible, playing Captain Whip Whitaker.
 He gives a hard but sympathetic performance which is both torturous and yet very touching.
 Don Cheadle, Bruce Greenwood, and Melissa Leo all give strong performances as officials who investigate the crash.

 John Goodman is brilliant as Whips turn to, substance supplier, and steals every scene he appears in.
 But the real standout comes from Kelly Reilly, who plays Nicole, a heroin addict who makes a personal connection with Whip.
 Reilly gives a crushingly real delivery of her character which compliments with Washingtons' simmering portrayal of Whip perfectly.